RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm-quick-setup.md

 This section introduce how to deploy a REGARDS stack thanks to ansible on a docker swarm environment.
 All REGARDS docker images are available on our [github repository](https://github.com/orgs/RegardsOss/packages?repo_name=regards-deployment).

+> ATTENTION : As REGARDS docker swarm environment installed is securized, the docker configuration is rewritten by our ansible scripts for each nodes configured.
+{: .tip .warning}

 ### Pre-requisites

 > Docker swarm installation of REGARDS is available for CentOS, Ubuntu and fedora linux distributions.